 - Work through school lines of authority to write or adapt a K-12 privacy curriculum and have it formally approved and taught.
-Collaboratively teach privacy units with teachers using the iKEEPSAFE and/or other privacy curricula.
+Collaboratively teach privacy units with teachers using well developed, age-appropriate privacy curricula.

 - Work with school officials to incorporate privacy protections into RFP’s and resulting contracts.
-Discuss privacy concerns with digital resource and technology vendors, especially in regards to the school’s/library’s contracts with these vendors.
+Discuss privacy concerns with digital resource and technology vendors when negotiating contracts.